Hawaii: LGBTQ people

 Hawaii has had a long history of LGBTQIA+ identities.
 Māhū ("in the middle") were a precolonial third gender with traditional spiritual and social roles, widely respected as healers.
 Homosexual relationships known as aikāne were widespread and normal in ancient Hawaiian society.
 Among men, aikāne relationships often began as teens and continued throughout their adult lives, even if they also maintained heterosexual partners.
 While aikāne usually refers to male homosexuality, some stories also refer to women, implying that women may have been involved in aikāne relationships as well.
 Journals written by Captain Cook's crew record that many aliʻi (hereditary nobles) also engaged in aikāne relationships, and Kamehameha the Great, the founder and first ruler of the Kingdom of Hawaii, was also known to participate.
 Cook's second lieutenant and co-astronomer James King observed that "all the chiefs had them", and recounts that Cook was actually asked by one chief to leave King behind, considering the role a great honor.

 Hawaiian scholar Lilikalā Kameʻeleihiwa notes that aikāne served a practical purpose of building mutual trust and cohesion; "If you didn't sleep with a man, how could you trust him when you went into battle?
 How would you know if he was going to be the warrior that would protect you at all costs, if he wasn't your lover?"

 As Western colonial influences intensified in the late 19th and early 20th century, the word aikāne was expurgated of its original sexual meaning, and in print simply meant "friend".
 Nonetheless, in Hawaiian language publications its metaphorical meaning can still mean either "friend" or "lover" without stigmatization.

-A 2012 Gallup poll found that Hawaii had the largest proportion of LGBTQIA+ adults in the U.S., at 5.1%, an estimated 53,966 individuals.
-The number of same-sex couple households in 2010 was 3,239, representing a 35.5% increase from a decade earlier.
+A 2023 Williams Institute analysis using 2020–2021 CDC data estimated that 5.1% of Hawaiʻi adults—approximately 56,900 people—identify as LGBT.
+Same-sex couple households have increased substantially since 2010: the 2023 American Community Survey estimated 5,918 same-sex couple households in Hawaiʻi, compared with 3,239 in 2010.
+Of the 2023 households, 3,663 (61.9%) were married same-sex couples, reflecting the nationwide expansion of marriage equality following the 2015 Obergefell v.
+Hodges decision.
 In 2013, Hawaii became the fifteenth U.S. state to legalize same-sex marriage; this reportedly boosted tourism by $217 million.